samhh/fp-ts-std/README.md

 Some of the more commonly needed functions from [fp-ts-contrib](https://gcanti.github.io/fp-ts-contrib/docs/modules) are duplicated here.

 fp-ts-std is published with both ESM and CJS modules.
-The import paths in either case needn't change and the appropriate module resolution should be picked up by npm and your bundler.
+The import paths in either case needn't change and the appropriate module resolution should be picked up by Node and your bundler, however if your environment doesn't support [conditional exports](https://nodejs.org/api/packages.html#conditional-exports) you'll need to import directly from a `dist/(cjs|esm)/` subdirectory.
 Given ESM modules the library should tree shake well.

 ## Objectives